Fort Thayer

-Fort Thayer was one of seven temporary earthwork forts part of the Civil War Defenses of Washington, D.C., during the Civil War built in the Northeast quadrant of the city at the beginning of the Civil War by the Union Army to protect the city from the Confederate Army.
-From west to east, the forts were as follow: Fort Slocum, Fort Totten, Fort Slemmer, Fort Bunker Hill, Fort Saratoga, Fort Thayer and Fort Lincoln.
+Fort Thayer was one of seven temporary earthwork forts of the Civil War Defenses of Washington, D.C., built in the Northeast quadrant of the city at the beginning of the Civil War by the Union Army to protect the city from the Confederate Army.
+From west to east, the forts were as follows: Fort Slocum, Fort Totten, Fort Slemmer, Fort Bunker Hill, Fort Saratoga, Fort Thayer and Fort Lincoln.
 Unlike other forts, today nothing remains of the structure.

 Civil War

 Fort Thayer was an earthwork fort set up by the Union Army in 1861 as part of the Civil War Defenses of Washington, DC.
 It was located between Fort Saratoga and Fort Lincoln.
 As Fort Saratoga, it was a minor work forming connecting links between Fort Bunker Hill and Fort Lincoln.
 It was a lunette with faces of 100 feet and stockaded gorges.
 It was designed to primarily defend the open ravine on the west as it could have offered enough cover and convenient approach to the enemy.
 It was recommended that "a platform for a siege gun should be made on the pan-coupe and platforms for field guns on the flanks, and merlons raised on faces [and that] a ditch should be made along the stockade of the gorge".

 It was named after Colonel Sylvanus Thayer known as the "Father of West Point" who was at the time the chief engineer for the Boston area in the Army corps of engineers.
 It was built on privately owned land managed by Charles B. Calvert.